onsa logo

 - Your AI pipeline learning from bad data

-That last one matters more than people realize.
+The specific problem of "garbage in, garbage out" for AI pipelines: That last one matters more than people realize.
 If you’re using AI to generate messages or qualify leads, you’re feeding it garbage.
 And garbage in, garbage out.

 The learning curve was real.